 Set Up a License Server on Windows

-As the account manager, how can I set up a server on a Windows computer for sharing SnapGene licenses among several computers?
+As the account manager, how can I set up a License server on a Windows Computer for sharing a Floating SnapGene license?

 Go to the Login Page

 For this procedure, you must be the account manager for the SnapGene licenses in order to download the install files for the FlexNet Server.

 Go to snapgene.com, and click on the Manage My Account link in the upper right corner.

 Enter the email address and password for the account manager.

 The original password was sent in an email immediately after purchase.
 If you have lost the password, click Lost Password to obtain a new password by email.